KaledDahleh/AlexNet_Testing/README.md

 3. **Download ImageNet Class Index**

-   Download the imagenet_class_index.json file and place it in the root directory of this project.
+   Download the "ImageNet_Class_Map.json" file and place it in the root directory of this project.

 4. **Prepare ImageNet Validation Set**

-   Ensure that your ImageNet validation set images are placed in a directory and update the imageFolderPath variable in the script with this path.
+   Ensure that your ImageNet validation set images are placed in a directory and update the "imageFolderPath" variable in the script with this path.

-5. **Prepare Correct Labels**
+5. **Prepare Bounding Box Annotations**

-   Ensure that your correct labels (in XML format) are placed in a directory and update the listOfCorrectLabelFiles variable in the script with this path.
+   Ensure that your correct labels (in XML format) are placed in a directory and update the "Bounding_Box_Annotation_Folder_Path" variable in the script with this path.

+## Running the Script

+    python AlexNetEval.py